daniel-pg/ArchRival-Core/docs/isa/main.typ

 == ICMC ISA Overview

-The ICMC Instruction Set Architecture (ISA) is a very simplified *16-bit, load-store, RISC(ish), von Neumann architecture* designed for educational purposes.
+The ICMC Instruction Set Architecture (ISA) is a simplified *16-bit, load-store, RISC-ish, von Neumann architecture* designed for educational purposes.
 It features *isolated I/O*, *variable-length instruction encoding* (16-bit/32-bit), a bank of eight general-purpose registers, status flag registers, and support for arithmetic, logical, memory, and control flow operations.

 The architecture is defined by its register set, memory model, and the instruction encodings and semantics detailed herein.
 All data words and registers are 16 bits wide.